This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 For mid-range travelers, I recommend >> Hotel Molina Lario, a stylish hotel housed in a restored 19th-century building, offers modern amenities like a rooftop pool and terrace.
 And the best part is the stunning view of Malaga Cathedral!

 My top pick for luxury travelers >> Palacio Solecio Hotel is a stunning and luxurious boutique hotel that is part of the Small Luxury Hotels of the World collection.
-The hotel is located in the heart of Malaga’s Old Town, just a short walk from the city’s famous landmarks and attractions.
+Located in the heart of Malaga’s Old Town, it’s just a short walk from the city’s famous landmarks and attractions.

-The hotel is housed in a beautifully restored 18th-century palace, which has been carefully renovated to preserve its historic charm and character.
-The hotel features 68 elegant and spacious rooms and suites, each one individually designed and decorated to create a unique and luxurious experience for guests.
+The hotel is housed in a beautifully restored 18th-century palace, which has been carefully renovated.
+It features 68 elegant and spacious rooms and suites, each one individually designed and decorated.
+You have to see this place, it is absolutely stunning.
+My favorite hotel in Malaga Old Town!

-🌟 Check price and availability here >> Palacio Solecio Hotel
+🌟 Click here for current price and availability >> Palacio Solecio Hotel

 Best Restaurants